-Your disability must be certified by an M.D. or D.O. within the United States.
+Your disability must be certified by an M.D., D.O., or D.P.M. within the United States.
 If the sickness or injury is work-related, you must apply for workers' compensation benefits through your employer instead.
+You must apply for disability benefits within 90 days of the date of your claim for disability or claims will not be considered for payment.